drug-design/course/docs/chapters/protein-structure.md

 ### Cross-Linked Polypeptide Chains

-In some proteins, two cysteine side chains are located close together so that their thiol groups can be oxidized to produce a covalently dimeric amino acid joined by a disulfide bond (bridge).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/cross-linked-polypeptide-chains-4f131cc0'><i class='fa fa-play' aria-hidden='true'></i></button>In some proteins, two cysteine side chains are located close together so that their thiol groups can be oxidized to produce a covalently dimeric amino acid joined by a disulfide bond (bridge).
 This dimeric amino acid is known as "Cystine".
 The covalent cross-linking helps to stabilize the protein structure.
 Intramolecular disulfide bonds are mainly found in proteins that are in the extracellular space (e.g. digestive enzymes, hormones).

 ![](https://media.drugdesign.org/course/protein-structure/cysteine_bond.gif){: loading=lazy }